kubernetes/kubernetes/docs/user-guide/overview.md

 # Kubernetes Overview

 Kubernetes is an open-source system for managing containerized applications across multiple hosts in a cluster.
+Kubernetes is intended to make deploying containerized/microservice-based applications easy but powerful.

-It provides mechanisms for application deployment, scheduling, updating, maintenance, and scaling.
+Kubernetes provides mechanisms for application deployment, scheduling, updating, maintenance, and scaling.
 A key feature of Kubernetes is that it actively manages the containers to ensure that the state of the cluster continually matches the user's intentions.
+An operations user should be able to launch a micro-service, letting the scheduler find the right placement.
+We also want to improve the tools and experience for how users can roll-out applications through patterns like canary deployments.

 Kubernetes supports [Docker](http://www.docker.io) and [Rocket](https://coreos.com/blog/rocket/) containers, and other container image formats and container runtimes will be supported in the future.